Piotr1215/crossplane-k8s-composition/README.md

 ## Open Community

-If you have any questions regarding Crossplane, join the [slack channel](https://slack.crossplane.io/) and say 👋
+The open source community around Crossplane is very welcoming and helpful, so if you have any questions regarding Crossplane, join the [slack channel](https://slack.crossplane.io/) and say 👋

-By utilizing Kubernetes provider, it's possible to control what Kubernetes resources are being created.
-It also enables complexity hiding for developers not familiar with [Kubernetes Resource Model](https://github.com/kubernetes/design-proposals-archive/blob/main/architecture/resource-management.md).
-In this scenario we will deploy a Kubernetes application consisting of:

-- deployment
-- service
-- ingress
-- horizontal pod autoscaler

-Instead of exposing the resources directly to developers who might be inexperience with Kubernetes, we will create a simple composition containing only important fields, such as:

-- namespace to deploy to
-- image with tag
-- name of the host for ingress